These affordable gifts for watercolor artists are exactly what the artist in your life is wishing for! Make their day without breaking the bank.

 Watercolor Brushes

 No one ever has enough brushes.
-I love the Princeton VelvetTouch brand because they are also good for using with gouache and acrylic paint.
-Look for round brushes between the sizes of 2 and 12.
+I love the Princeton VelvetTouch brand because they are also good to use with gouache and acrylic paint.
+Look for round brushes between sizes 2 and 12.

-The Princeton Neptune brush is my favorite for watercolor paint though.
-It's truly life-changing for someone who has never had a nice watercolor brush.
+The Princeton Neptune brush is my favorite for watercolor painting, though.
+It’s truly life-changing for someone who has never had a nice watercolor brush.
 This brush holds so much water!

 Watercolor Paints